Airbus A380 'flew 14 hours' with hole in side - KESQ

 ‘Technical fault’

-Commercial aviation website Aviation Herald reports that the crew advised air traffic controllers at Brisbane Airport of the situation ahead of time and requested that the pane be met by emergency services on landing
+Commercial aviation website Aviation Herald reports that the crew advised air traffic controllers at Brisbane Airport of the situation ahead of time and requested that the plane be met by emergency services on landing.

 Emirates later released a statement stressing that the rupture did not impact “the fuselage, frame or structure of the aircraft.”